 Direct CI strategy, lead process improvement initiatives, & build a high-performing CI team.
 7+ yrs exp, Lean Six Sigma a plus.
 Strong analyst, leader & communicator.

-What are some red flags that my CI program is struggling?
+What are some red flags that my CI program is at risk?

 • Low Employee Engagement: Is there a lack of excitement or participation in CI initiatives?
 Are employees resistant to change or hesitant to submit continuous improvement ideas?